|BACK IN THE DAY|

 What a wonderful time to harvest the field of story!

-And this was mainly because so many believed that they were escaping from old human nature, the scripts and tapes of imposed nature and so self-consciously doing hundreds of things out of the desire to show their liberation.
-At this time it seemed a great deal more provident to experiment than to straighten up and head for the nearest business, nearest agency, nearest academic cubicle, nearest bureau.
+So many believed that they were escaping from old human nature, the scripts and tapes of imposed nature and were self-consciously doing things out of the desire to show their liberation.
+It seemed a great deal more valuable to experiment than to straighten up and head for the nearest business, nearest agency, nearest academic cubicle, nearest bureau.

-There was a good deal of madness in it all.
+There was a good deal of craziness in it all.

-For several years then the generation was atomized and that was that.
+For several years then, the generation was atomized and that was that.
+"You are not what you think you are young people."
 It is sad but it is the way of all flesh.

-Those who foolishly pine for this time to return are not seeing the way that history in this country unfolds.
-More exactly the way each generation unfolds, especially during the "industrial/technological" phase.
+Those who foolishly pine for this time to return are not seeing the way history unfolds in this country.
+More exactly, the way each generation unfolds.
+And it seems to change at the onset of the industrial/technological revolution as people get more years to live and there's more complexity to deal with.

 Eventually you simply ask the question, "how has my experience helped develop my aspirations?"